lakshyakaran/react-dynamic-form-v2/README.md

 - cols: (For `textarea`) Number of columns for the textarea.
 - minDate: (For `date`) The minimum allowed date.
 - maxDate: (For `date`) The maximum allowed date.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+### Explanation of Updates:
+- **`formValues` Prop**: The `formValues` object is added as a prop to `DynamicForm` to pre-populate the form fields.
+This is reflected in the example usage and explained in the documentation.
+- **Form Configuration**: Details about the structure of the `formJson` and how it can be used to define form fields dynamically.
+- **Breakpoints**: Added a section explaining how the `breakpoints` prop works to make the form responsive.

+Let me know if you want further adjustments!